Su Ting: During Emperor Xuanzong's reign

 By 720, however, Song's strictness would eventually bring his and Su's removal.
 Song had ordered that individuals who had repeatedly appealed their cases without cause be detained by the imperial censors, until they were willing to drop their appeals.
 This drew much anger from people.
 At that time, there happened to be a drought, which, according to popular beliefs at the time, would be accompanied by the appearance of a spirit known as the Hanba (旱魃).
 One day, while Emperor Xuanzong was watching a play, an actor dressed as the Hanba, and stated:

 Meanwhile, further, Song and Su were strictly prohibiting the use of damaged coins, which they had tried to replace with newly minted coins.
 However, the damaged coins were still in circulation despite the prohibition, particularly in the region between the Yangtze River and the Huai River.
 Song sent the imperial censor Xiao Yinzhi (蕭隱之) to the region to be in charge of collecting the damaged coins and taking them out of circulation.
 Xiao was strict in his behavior, drawing much resentment.
 Emperor Xuanzong, when he heard this, demoted Xiao, and in spring 720 removed Song and Su from their chancellor posts, making Su the minister of rites (禮部尚書, Libu Shangshu) instead.
 He replaced Song and Su with Yuan Qianyao and Zhang Jiazhen.

 In 725, when Emperor Xuanzong suspected that the civil service selections were not done properly, he commissioned 10 officials, including Su, to reexamine the official commissions of that year, against advice that doing so undermined the authority of the civil service affairs ministry, although he stopped doing this in 726.
-Also in 725, when Emperor Xuanzong offered sacrifices to heaven and earthat Mount Tai, he had Su draft the text of the monument there.
+Also in 725, when Emperor Xuanzong offered sacrifices to heaven and earth at Mount Tai, he had Su draft the text of the monument there.

 It was said that Su was frugal and did not care about money—and that he shared his salaries with his younger brothers and family members, with no savings left.
 He died in 727.
 Initially, there was no posthumous honors given to him.
 The official Wei Shu (韋述) submitted a petition pointing out Su's contributions, and Emperor Xuanzong, in response, bestowed posthumous honors on Su.